COVID-19 and the 2020-2021 School Year

 Will there be a fall Family Weekend in October?

+We will hold a modified version of the weekend.
 Unfortunately, due to current CDC and state recommendations, we cannot host a traditional Family Weekend on campus.
 We will, however, offer conferences with faculty and other programming through a remote platform.

 Teaching and Learning